xerod/slidepad-docs/content/tutorial/google-keep.md

 ---
 description: ""
 sidebar: "docs"
-prev: "/docs/deploying/"
+prev: "/docs/basics/"
 next: "/tutorial/trello/"
 ---

 # Google Keep

-Google Keep is a note-taking service developed by Google.
-Google Keep is available on the web, and has mobile apps for the Android and iOS mobile operating systems.
-Keep offers a variety of tools for taking notes, including text, lists, images, and audio.
-Users can set reminders, which are integrated with Google Now

 At this particular time, Google Keep doesn't have their own native desktop App.
 That mean you should open a browser to use them.
-Sometimes users don't always use their browser when they're working, either they're writing code or writing online articles.
-In this use case, Slidepad get you covered.
+In some use case, users don't always use their browser when they're working, either they're writing code or writing online articles.
+That's when Slidepad come in.

 ## Simple note taking